Hymenal Atresia (Imperforate Hymen)

 Types of uterus abnormalities

 Abnormalities of the uterus occur as a result of the disrupted fusion of the Mullerian ducts during development.
-Based on the time period when the incomplete fusion occurs, the resultant clinical pictures have a range of severity:
+Based on the period when incomplete fusion occurs, the resultant clinical pictures have a range of severity:

 - Arcuate uterus: Least serious form where there is a concave contour towards the fundus.